Functional Skills Training: How Employers Can Benefit

 Two people smiling at the camera

-Learn more about how functional skills training can benefit both employees and employers in this blog post.
+Learn more about how functional and employability skills training can benefit both employees and employers in this blog post.

-Functional skills courses explore real-life applications of English or maths.
+Functional skills courses explore reallife applications of English, maths and digital skills.
 These courses are recognised by employers and can help employees develop transferable skills that are needed in every workplace.

-More than a quarter of adults aged 16-65 lack basic functional skills in English and maths.
-Many employees worry that admitting they need help in these areas will lead to them losing their job, not being promoted, or being seen as ineffective by colleagues and managers.
+Many employees worry that admitting they need help in basic functional skills will lead to them losing their job, not being promoted, or being seen as ineffective by colleagues and managers.

-To avoid this, they may adopt coping strategies such as relying on colleagues, avoiding certain tasks, or taking longer than necessary to check and recheck emails, reports, or data.
+To avoid this, they may adopt coping strategies such as relying on colleagues, avoiding certain tasks, or taking longer than necessary to check and recheck emails, reports, or data, all of which can impact performance and morale.

-Young people and adults need functional skills in order to progress at work, school or life.
-These can be delivered as a standalone qualification or part of an apprenticeship program.
-They will learn how to solve problems by applying their knowledge with real-life context examples that are relevant for them!
+Young people and adults need functional skills in order to progress at work, in education, or in life.
+These can be delivered as a standalone qualification or as part of an apprenticeship programme.
+Learners will gain the ability to solve problems by applying their knowledge with real-life context examples that are relevant for them!

-Functional Skills qualifications are respected GCSE alternatives.
-For example, a Functional Skills level 2 course would be equivalent to a GCSE grade C/4.
+Functional skills qualifications are respected alternatives to traditional academic qualifications.
+For example, a Functional Skills Level 2 course would be equivalent to a GCSE grade 4 (formerly grade C).

-Although, Functional Skills courses are not exactly the same as GCSEs.
-Functional Skills courses are based on learning these skills through everyday situations.
-Alternatively GCSEs are academic qualifications, which are better suited to prepare learners for further study.
+Although functional skills courses are not the same as GCSEs, functional skills focus on learning these skills through everyday situations.
+Alternatively, GCSEs are academic qualifications, which are better suited to prepare learners for further study.

 English